Frequently Asked Questions

 dotted line 365

 Yes.
-Every entry needs to be approved by the representative to CIRCOM of the member broadcaster, normally known as the “national co-ordinator”.
-This is necessary to check that no region is entering twice in the same category if only one entry is permitted or more than twice in those categories (News Report, Video Journalism, News Programme and Young Onscreen Talent) in which two entries are permitted and that the broadcaster is happy to approve an entry.
-If, for some reason, you are without a national co-ordinator, this task will be filled by the President of the Prix.
+Every entry needs to be approved by the representative to CIRCOM of the media member, normally known as the “national co-ordinator”.
+This is necessary to check that no region is entering twice in the same category if only one entry is permitted or more than twice in those categories (News Report, Video Journalism, and Young Onscreen Talent) in which two entries are permitted and that the media member is happy to approve an entry.
+If, for some reason, your country is without a National Co-ordinator, this task will be filled by the President of the Prix CIRCOM.
 See Rule 2

 How is my entry approved?